 The History of The Fort

 It all began in 1961 when my mother, “Bay” (Elizabeth Arnold) wanted to build an adobe style home in the country outside of Denver, so my brother, Keith, and I could grow up in the country with clean air, horseback riding and fishing.
 My father (Sam’l P. Arnold) and mother were amateur historians.
 Bay was reading a book about Bent’s Fort, a famous Colorado fur trade fort built in 1833, and saw a drawing in the book of this adobe castle on the plains.
 She turned to Sam’l and said, “Let’s build an adobe castle like this!”
-At this time, they discovered this beautiful red rock property that was for sale and bought it in 1961.
+At this time they discovered this beautiful red rock property for sale in Morrison, Colorado just southwest of Denver.
+They bought it in 1961.

 They hired William Lumpkins, the top architect in adobe construction from Santa Fe, and he hired a contractor from Taos, New Mexico.
 With the help of 22 men, we puddled over 80,000 mud and straw bricks, weighing 40 pounds each, to construct the main building.
 When the costs of construction exceeded the budget, the bank suggested that we put a business in the historic “Fort” we had built as our home.
 Sam’l turned to Bay and said, “You can cook!” and then she said to Sam’l, “Well, you can cook!”
 They had Lumpkins redesign the lower level to be the restaurant and the upper level as our living quarters.
 All the furniture, gates, doors and chairs were hand carved by Taos artists in the same style as they were in 1833.
 The Fort restaurant opened for business in February 1963.